Author: Edward Conard

 Why would the price dictated by the market not be an accurate assessment of the sentiment of investors?
 “No investor can logically demand either a different or a more accurate assessment of the price than the markets.”
 It is also unrealistic to suggest that the professional investors buying these securities did not understand the inherent risk of what they were purchasing.

-“Columbia University banking expert Charles Calomiris argues that institutional investors were well aware that ratings agencies were rating CDOs using a different scale from the normal corporate bond ratings.”
-At times before the collapse, there was an 18 percentage point difference on the rate of default between
+“Columbia University banking expert Charles Calomiris argues that institutional investors were well aware that rating agencies were rating CDOs using a different scale from the normal corporate bond ratings.”
+At times before the collapse, there was an 18 percentage point difference on the rate of default between Baa-rated CDOs and related corporate debt.
+It is hard to believe that this went overlooked by professional investors.

-Each ratings agency had proprietary methods for rating these securities, and while they are all different, the largely came to the same conclusion regarding the risk.
-In retrospect, we can see that ratings agencies underestimated the amount of CDO equity necessary to ensure creditworthiness, just as they did with the underlying mortgage-backed securities.
+Each rating agency had proprietary methods for rating these securities, and while they are all different, they largely came to the same conclusion regarding the risk.
+In retrospect, we can see that rating agencies underestimated the amount of CDO equity necessary to ensure creditworthiness, just as they did with the underlying mortgage-backed securities.
 “But the ability to enhance the creditworthiness of debt by funding loans with additional equity and mezzanine debt is not, on its own, evidence of fraud.”

 The Role of Short-Term Debt and Government Policy